Chapter 13

 FASTING

-The issue here is recorded for us in,
+This issue is recorded for us in,

 Matthew 6:16-18